 Turkmen, E., Akbaba, Y., Altun, S. (2019).
 Effectiveness of video-based rehabilitation program on pain, functionality, and quality of life in the treatment of rotator cuff tears: A randomized controlled trial.
 Journal of Hand Therapy, S0894-1130(18)30396-X. DOI: https://doi.org/10.1016/j.jht.2019.08.004

 The purpose of this article was to determine the efficacy of video-based rehabilitation programs (VBR) in the conservative treatment of partial rotator cuff tear in comparison to a physiotherapist-supervised rehabilitation program (PSR).
-Patients completed a 6-week rehabilitation program for rotator cuff tear.
+Patients completed a 6-week rehabilitation program for rotator cuff tear (hand to shoulder rehab).
 The VBR group was provided with video instructions for treatment and the PSR group received in person instructions from their therapist.
 The results of this study showed that the VBR program was just as effective as the PSR program in treating rotator cuff tears with both groups achieving significant improvements in ROM, pain, functional status, and quality of life.
 The major difference between the two groups was that that the PSR group had higher patient satisfaction ratings highlighting the importance of therapist client interaction.

 In The Weeds